xdavidel/ce_string/README.txt

-C++ Exercise: String 3
+C++ Exercise: String 4
-Optimize your String class (use existing GitHub project) using references where applicable.
+Improve your String class by adding const where applicable.